NativeScript/firebase/packages/firebase-messaging/README.md

 import { firebase } from '@nativescript/firebase-core';
 firebase().messaging().onToken(listener);
 ```
+Registers a callback function that is invoked when a user's device changes its registration token.

 | Parameter | Type | Description |
 | --- | --- | --- |
 | `listener` | `(token: string) => any` | A callback function that is invoked when  |